 You’ll need an RFID programming card (or sticker) to program an RFID chip.
 These are available online from most retailers who sell RFID cards and stickers.

 These RFID tag also contains a specific ID and other information that may be present.
 In general, active RFID tags are much easier to read and program.
-Passive RFID tags, on the other hand, must be within a few feet of a reader at all times to work.
+On the other han, passive RFID tags must be within a few feet of a reader at all times to work.
 It is because there is no power source inside it, and only a small amount of energy is generated when it is close to the reader.
 This energy supports the tag’s ability to transmit its unique ID.

 The key to RFID chip programming is to use a unique tag ID in the application, which is a symbol of its identity and distinguishes it from other tags.
 Suppose you want to use it for inventory management.
 You must place the RFID tag on the item and then associate the two using the unique ID.
 Finally, set a unique key for each item.
 This unique key allows access to the specified RFID tag.